mtwteam/laravel-migrations-check/README.md

-# Laravel Migrations Check GitHub Action
+# GitHub Action: Laravel Migrations Check

-GitHub Action to list Laravel migrations modified in Pull Requests as a comment and optionally review them with ChatGPT.
+GitHub Action to list Laravel migrations in Pull Requests and optionally review them with ChatGPT to spot unsafe migrations.

 ![sample comment](.github/assets/comment.png)

+## Features

+- Create a comment with a list of changed migrations and SQL queries they execute (generated with `php artisan migrate --pretend`.
+- Review the migrations with OpenAI's GPT model and add suggestions to the comment.
+- Only request OpenAI API if there are changes in migrations for optimal token usage.

 ## Usage

+This action requires php and composer dependencies to be installed so `php artisan` can be executed.

 Required permissions: